Mining & Metals

 Bespoke asset-level financial modelling of mine decarbonisation investments and carbon tax scenarios is now being undertaken.

 In 2021, Skarn’s Water Benchmarking Tool was launched for gold mining.
 It integrates operational water data, water balances and external climate data, the latter allowing resilience to drought and flood risk to be compared.
-Water benchmarking for copper mining followed in early 2022, and water stewardship in nickel mining is being added now.
+Water benchmarking for copper mining followed in early 2022, and coverage of water stewardship in mining of other metals is being added now.
 As climate change intensifies, flood and drought risks are very rapidly becoming a vital subject for mining company attention.
-Mine water benchmarking research and consultancy may now be undertaken by Skarn Water Ltd, which is 75% owned by Skarn Associates Ltd and 25% owned by RP Servicios de Consultoria SpA.

 Minviro of the UK, Australia and China